datacamp-content/courses-introduction-to-shell/chapter4.md

 - Correct.
 - Unfortunately not.

---- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:
+--- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:f6d0530991
 ## Multiple commands in loops

 The loops you have seen so far all have a single command or pipeline in their body,